arcebrito/kinem/docs/running-kinem.md

 ## Executing KINEM.EXE in DOSBox

-1. DOSBox's default drive letter is *Z:*.
+1. DOSBox's default drive letter is *Z*.
 To run KINEM and any other DOS program, *mount* your local folder inside the DOSBox virtual environment by issuing: `<mount C C:\DOS>`.
 2. If you dont find the keys for *: (colon)* and *\ (slash)* characters despite keyboard-layout configuration use the ASCII code: `<ALT+58 for : >` and `<ALT+92 for \ >`.
 3. Once the KINEM local folder is *mounted* in DOSBox, you can access it directly by issuing:
    1. `<C:\>` and pressing [ENTER].